Data breach reported by Suffolk County computer security vendor

 - Suffolk has alerted its computer administrators that the breach of computer security company Okta could result in potential new attacks.

-- Okta makes a product known as a multi-factor authentication which verifies the identity of users requiring a unique security code sent to a cellphone or email system outside the primary work address.
+- Okta makes a product known as a multi-factor authentication that verifies the identity of users, requiring a unique security code sent to a cellphone or email system outside the primary work address.

 It notes that every administrator that has “ever been created for our Okta tenant is present in this report.”